 Opened in 2001 through a partnership with the Fort Collins Lions, The Ensight Skills Center serves anyone having difficulty with activities of daily living related to vision.

 Vision loss has many causes.
 Some of the most common causes of vision loss are degenerative eye diseases like macular degeneration, glaucoma, and diabetic retinopathy.
 In most cases, there are no medical treatments that will bring vision back.
 This is when visual rehabilitation services can help optimize the use of remaining vision through training and adaptive aids.

-It is the mission of the Ensight Skills Center to provide clients with low vision the opportunity to enhance their life skills, independence and self-confidence in a safe environment through training and adaptive technology.
+It is the mission of the Ensight Skills Center is to provide people with low vision the tools, counseling, and training that empowers independent and productive living.

 Ensight has many optical and non-optical low vision aids.
 These aids are prescribed by a low vision Optometrist.
 Ensight’s Optometrist focuses on evaluating a patient’s remaining vision and determining which optical low vision aides will help the most.